 Colour:

 I get a selection of diamonds in for most commissions, generally to a budget.
-I line this selection up, when invited to say the one they like best, it’s the whiter ones that the customer generally prefers, often instinct, perceiving the whiteness or rather lack of colour, rather that me telling them its the whitest.
+I line this selection up when invited to say the one they like best, it’s the whiter ones that the customer generally prefers, often instinct, perceiving the whiteness or rather lack of colour, rather than me telling them it’s the whitest.

-In order of rarity, yellow diamond is followed by brown, colorless, then by blue, green, black, pink, orange, purple, and red.
+In order of rarity, yellow diamond is followed by brown, colourless, then by blue, green, black, pink, orange, purple, and red.
 Discover more about natural fancy diamonds.

 It is possible to artificially treat diamonds to change the colour.
 Treated diamonds are significantly cheaper than natural fancies. diamonds-all-you-need-to-know-(part 1)-colour